LSSTDESC/firecrown/docs/developer_installation.rst

 You only need to clone the Firecrown repository once, and to create the conda environment once.
 Every time you want to do development in a new shell session you will need to activate the conda environment and set the environment variables.

+The continuous integration (CI) testing system used for Firecrown will run tests, execute examples, and employ a variety of code quality verification tools on every pull request.
+Failure by any one of these will cause the CI system to automatically reject the pull request.
+In order to make it easier to get your pull request passed, these instructions include all the necessary software in the conda environment used for development.
+Please see the end of this page for a listing of what the CI system will run, and how to run the same tests yourself.

 Clone the Firecrown repository
 ==============================